 Q10.
 What are SCVWD's costs to fluoridate at its treatment plants?

-SCVWD's estimated cost to fluoridate its supplies is approximately $11 per acre-foot of water treated.
-This cost is largely dependent on the cost of the fluoride treatment chemical.
-The estimated cost increase for a household of five is 38 cents per month.
+SCVWD's estimated cost to fluoridate its supplies is approximately $2.35 per acre-foot of water treated; which is roughly equal to an increased treatment cost of $1.45 a year per household.
+This cost is largely dependent on the cost of the fluoride additive.

 Q11.
 Once SCVWD adds fluoride at its treatment plants, do its retailers still need to treat their supplies?

 Any agency relying on SCVWD for 100 percent of its treated drinking water will benefit from fully optimized fluoride concentrations.
 If a water system blends SCVWD supplies with other non-fluoridated supplies, additional fluoride treatment would be necessary within its system to maintain optimal fluoride levels.
 If no additional fluoride is added in the blended system, fewer overall health benefits would be provided.